chrisgilldc/brickmaster/README.md

    * **adafruit_minimqtt**
    * **adafruit_register**
    * adafruit_ticks.mpy
 5. Create a config file.
-You can do this from scratch or copy a file from `brickmaster2-main/hwconfigs/`, which has starting configs for [BrickMaster Hardware](hardware.md).
+You can do this from scratch or copy a file from `brickmaster-main/hwconfigs/`, which has starting configs for [Brickmaster Hardware](hardware.md).
 Place the config file in the board's root directory.
 6. Create a `settings.toml` file.
-You can start with `brickmaster2-main/examples/settings.toml`.
+You can start with `brickmaster-main/examples/settings.toml`.
    * Fill in all the required parameters with your SSID and Password.
    * An increased, 4Mb PYSTACK size is set by default in the example.
 This is tested as good on the Metro M4 Airlift.
-7. Copy "brickmaster2-main/circuitpy-code.py" to your circuitpython board's root directory as `code.py`.
+7. Copy "brickmaster-main/circuitpy-code.py" to your circuitpython board's root directory as `code.py`.
 8. Connect to the serial console (via USB or Web Workflow, depending) and monitor startup.